-Underwater archaeology, textile analysis and the study of plant and animal remains found at archaeological sites are just a few examples.
-Some may develop language skills that allow them to record and translate texts found at archaeological sites.
-These language experts may not call themselves archaeologists but instead refer to themselves as epigraphers or another title related to the language that they study.
-Similarly those who specialize in the study of human remains often call themselves "physical" or "biological" anthropologists, rather than archaeologists.
+The term "archaeologist" is an increasingly broad term.
+While professional archaeologists may all share some general fieldwork and lab skills, they may have developed expertise that enables them to specialize in the study of certain types of artifacts or sites.
+Underwater archaeology, textile analysis and the study of plant and animal remains are just a few examples.
+Some archaeologists may develop language skills that enable them to record and translate texts found at archaeological sites.
+These language experts may not call themselves archaeologists, but instead refer to themselves as epigraphers or another title related to the language that they study.
+Similarly, those who specialize in the study of human remains often call themselves "physical" or "biological" anthropologists, rather than archaeologists.

 Becoming a professional archaeologist

 Archaeologists can work for a wide variety of employers.
-These include museums, art galleries, universities, research institutes, government agencies (the National Park Service, for instance), cultural resource management firms (which often work with private companies and governments to survey and excavate sites before development), tourism companies (for instance, acting as highly educated guides) and media companies (helping to make documentaries and aiding in the publication of books, journals and magazines).
+These include museums, art galleries, universities, research institutes, government agencies (the National Park Service, for example), cultural resource management firms (which often work with private companies and governments to survey and excavate sites before development), tourism companies (for example, acting as highly educated guides) and media companies (helping to make documentaries and aiding in the publication of books, journals and magazines).

 Opportunities for amateurs

 There are many opportunities for amateurs to become involved in archaeology.
 Local archaeology societies offer chances for volunteers to become involved in excavation and lab work.

 Overseas digs will sometimes also offer the chance for people who are able to pay their own way to volunteer and help excavate an archaeological site.
 Sometimes those who volunteer can get course credit at a university in return.